 As a major city, there's also a large selection of hotels and inns.
 These include many international chains.
 Brazil used to offer cheap accommodation but prices are now far more expensive than they used to be.
 Sometimes its useful to check prices on Booking.com or Trivago.com (or any of the many other similar sites) to try getting a discount deal.
 TripAdvisor.com has the benefit of reviews.

 Campo Grande airport is 7km from the city centre.
-Campo Grande has flights to/from most other major Brazilian cities via TAM, as well as international flights to/from Santa Cruz in Bolivia.
-TRIP/Azul airlines have flights to other smaller centres including Corumbá and Bonito - although these require a connection via Campinas (in São Paulo state).
+Campo Grande has flights to/from most other major Brazilian cities via LATAM, Gol and Azul, as well as international flights to/from Santa Cruz in Bolivia.
+Azul has flights from Campo Grande to Corumbá and Bonito - although these require a connection via Campinas (in São Paulo state).

 Air taxi services are also available from the providers below if needing to arrange flights directly to Pantanal lodges and fazendas.

 If travelling between the airport and the bus station, there's an InduBrasil bus every 30 mins.
 Alternatively, a taxi costs around R$30.

 Vanzella Transporte have a bus service departing Campo Grande airport to Bonito at 1pm and 3pm daily.

 Campo Grande's new Rodoviária is located 6km outside the city centre at Avenida Gury Marques 1215.
 From here there are buses departing to/arriving from most other Brazilian cities.
 The website below can be used to check times and bookings:

 Foz do Iguaçu, PR